Dal Lake

 The shore line of the lake, about 15.5 km, is encompassed by a boulevard lined with Mughal era gardens, parks, houseboats and hotels.
 Scenic views of the lake can be witnessed from the shore line Mughal gardens, such as Shalimar Bagh and Nishat Bagh built during the reign of Mughal Emperor Jahangir, and from houseboats cruising along the lake in the colourful shikaras.
 During the winter season, the temperature can sometimes reach as low as −11 C, freezing the lake.

 The lake covers an area of 18 km2 and is part of a natural wetland which covers 21.1 km2, including its floating gardens.
-The floating gardens, known as "Rad" in Kashmiri, blossom with lotus flowers during July and August.
+The floating gardens, known as "Raad" in Kashmiri, blossom with lotus flowers during July and August.
 The wetland is divided by causeways into four basins; Gagribal, Lokut Dal, Bod Dal and Nigeen (although Nigeen is also considered as an independent lake).
 Lokut Dal and Bod Dal each have an island in the centre, known as Rupa Lank (or Char Chinari) and Sona Lank respectively.

 At present, the Dal and the Mughal gardens on its periphery are undergoing intensive restoration measures to fully address the serious eutrophication problems experienced by the lake.
 Massive investments of approximately US$275 million (₹ 11 billion) are being made by the Government of India to restore the lake to its original splendour.